 The current iPad Air (2020) is one of the best tablets around, sporting a fast A14 Bionic processor, a bright and colorful 10.9-inch display, USB-C charging and support for both the Magic Keyboard and 2nd Gen Apple Pencil.
 The only things we didn't like in our review were the pricey accessories and the lack of Face ID support.

 - Here are some of the best tablets right now

 - iPad Pro vs. iPad: Which tablet is right for you?

 - iPad mini 6: Everything we know so far

 But even with the launch of the latest iPad Pro 2021 models, the iPad Air 2020 still remains a great choice, thanks to its more affordable price, impressive specs and fun and colorful design.

 So what more could Cupertino bring to the table to upgrade an already powerful device?
-An OLED display could be on tap, as well as a faster A15 Bionic chip that will also reportedly power the iPhone 13.
+An OLED display could be on tap, as well as a faster A15 Bionic chip that is currently featured in the newly introduced iPhone 13 lineup.
 We've rounded up all there is to know about the potential iPad Air 5 so far, including the latest rumors, specs, potential release date and more.

 - A new report says that the iPad Air 5 could be getting some iPad Pro-like features, including an A15 Bionic chip and dual camera system.

 - A report from Digitimes claimed that the iPad Air with a 10.9-inch OLED display may go into production as early as the end of 2021, with a potential release aiming for 2022.

 While there's been no official confirmation from Apple, multiple sources point towards a 2022 iPad Air 5 release date, most likely at a Spring event.
 Another report reveals that the Russian Economic Commission recently listed iPads with several model numbers.
 Devices don't pass through the EEC unless they are close to launching.
 This also suggest a Spring release.